db4rnR/aureuserp/.ai/guidelines/comprehensive-testing-guide.md

 ### Coverage Dashboard

-AureusERP provides a custom dashboard script that displays coverage metrics for the entire project and individual plugins:
+The project provides a custom dashboard script that displays coverage metrics for the entire project and individual plugins:

 ```bash
 php scripts/coverage-dashboard.php